rameenft/chewing-health-analyzer/README.md

 ## Limitations

-- Only 20 videos → high individual variance, hard to generalise
 - No ground-truth health outcomes → scoring is **literature-calibrated, not validated**
 - Food type / texture not controlled for